 - Peanut Butter Lovers Granola Bars.
 You can certainly swap the coconut oil for extra peanut butter if you’re a big fan.
 (Or try these Vegan Protein Bars or Peanut Butter Protein Bars)

 - Swap the Nuts and Fruits.
 Feel free to change out the nuts and fruits for any flavors you love or have on hand.
-Unlike Bus #6’s departure time, this peanut butter granola bar recipe is very flexible and forgiving!
+Unlike my old bus route’s departure time, this peanut butter granola bar recipe is very flexible and forgiving!

 Tools Used to Make These Bars